kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/15-header-js/02-styling-mobile-menu.md

 ### Houston we have a problem!
 * We can open the menu with a click but we can't close it with a click
-* This occurs because we adjusted the `z-index` value of the main-content div
+* This occurs because we adjusted the `z-index` value of the main content div
     - When the menu is visible it is overlapping the icon so we can't click on it
     - To fix we just give the menu icon on larger `z-index`